The Inverse Velocity Force and Automotive Physics: Introduction

 \section{Introduction}

-Over the course of their studies, students of physics accumulate experience in solving problems for a variety of forces, not only developing a strong physical intuition for each force but also having an understanding of how each force is realized in the physical world.
-With this in mind we believe not enough emphasis is placed on the reciprocal velocity force $F(v)=\frac{C}{v}$.\footnote{We restrict ourselves to one dimension and take $F(v)$ to be the component of the force.} The theoretical importance of this force is illustrated by the units of the constant $C$ which are those of power.
-Such a force has constant power, as $P(t)=F(v(t))v(t)=C$.
-The practical importance of this force comes from the fact that it represents the maximum force that can be extracted at any speed from a power-limited device, with the most obvious application coming from automotive physics.
-The goal of this paper is to use graphical methods to explain how such a peculiar force\footnote{This is a velocity dependent force that decreases with increasing $v$, and is even singular at $v=0$, which is quite different from other velocity-dependent forces, such as air resistance.} arises from a device called a transmission (Sec. \ref{graphicalInterpretation}), to explore some of the consequences of this force (Sec. \ref{ConstantPower}), and to briefly discuss the role of this force in automotive physics for both internal combustion engines (Sec. \ref{Automotive}) and electric vehicles (Sec. \ref{electricVehicles}).
+Over the course of their studies, students of physics solve problems for a variety of forces, not only developing a strong physical intuition for each force but also gaining an understanding of how each force is realized in the physical world.
+With this in mind we believe not enough emphasis is placed on the inverse velocity force $F(v)=C/v$ that is central to vehicular motion.
+Such a force delivers constant power, $P(t)=F(v(t))v(t)=C$, and represents the maximum force that can be extracted at any speed from a power-limited device.
+In this paper we explain how such a force arises from using a transmission in gasoline-powered vehicles (Sec. \ref{graphicalInterpretation}) and circuit controls in electric vehicles (Sec. \ref{electricVehicles}) and explore the consequences of this force on automotive performance (Secs. \ref{ConstantPower}--\ref{Automotive}).